- To understand the Site Configuration menu

 - If your site utilizes Smart Groups, this can be enabled or disabled here.
 Smart Groups are typically established during implementation.

 - If your site is part of a network of interconnected sites, you have the option to enable searching across your entire library, regardless of applicability.
+To do this you will want to have an additional site dedicated just for this purpose.
 Depending on the number of sites and the level of variance across all sites, this may prove confusing for some users so please use caution when enabling this feature.
+Having a site dedicated for this purpose can prove very helpful when trying to locate documents that are similar in your sites or when trying to more quickly determine the location of a particular document when you are not sure which sites have that document.

 - If there are specific medical terms or other local terminology you would like to ensure do not get flagged as misspelled within the PolicyStat Editor, enter them here.